 What’s the vibe like?
 We lingered in the sun on the cobbles as a stream of couples and groups of friends went in and out.

 Final thoughts?
-If you’re in the mood, it’s quite fun.
-And it won’t break the bank.
-File alongside the similarly traditional NW3 dining institutions Chez Nous in Belsize Park and Ravel’s Bistro.
+If you’re in a retro kinda mood, it’s quite fun – and it won’t break the bank.
+File alongside the similarly trad NW3 dining institutions Chez Nous in Belsize Park and Ravel’s Bistro.

 La Cage Imaginaire, open daily, 16 Flask Walk, London NW3 1HE